oneeve8/kobble-data/content/Information.md

 credence: belief in or acceptance of something as true.

-What is the difference between belief and knowledge?
+What is the difference between belief and knowing with certainty?

 Belief: relying on others rather than yourself for information; or you lack knowledge or information, but you are relying on what information you have to formulate enough reason to base your world view upon it.